Artboard 1Icon/UI/CalendarIcons/Ionic/Social/social-pinterestIcon/UI/Video-outline

 • providing strategic advice and assistance on managing the variety of issues arising throughout the life cycle of employment.

 Stephen Trew has been named for a number of years in various guides.
 He has been listed in The Best Lawyers in Australia guide as a leading lawyer for Labour and Employment Law since 2017.
-Stephen is also listed in Who’s Who Legal: Australia 2019 directory for Labour, Employment & Benefits.
+Stephen is also listed in the latest Who’s Who Legal: Australia directory for Labour, Employment & Benefits.

 Publications